Forum thread

 Great work

 Any one thing about the Sentries make everything else about them so much worse.
 Stupidly high health makes for longer fights.
 Longer fights mean more special tiles.
 More special tiles means more heals and more crit tile generation.
 And they're 4.5x of course.
 Not enough special tiles?
 Ok, Swarm.
-There's practically no board control against Sentries.
+There's practically no board control against Sentries.0

-Logged in to help make this green
+Logged in to help make this green0

 Logged in too, to help make this post green too.